JordanMicahBennett/UNI_CODE-DEEP-UI-ENGINE/README.md

 UNI-CODE DEEP UI ENGINE
 ===================================
-Uni-code ui-engine manifests a flexible ux framework that allows the user to aptly and promptly generate quite attractive/functionality driven programs par brief periods of space time, given that such procure button texturing a priore.
+Uni-code ui-engine manifests as a flexible ux framework that allows the user to aptly and promptly generate quite attractive/functionality driven programs par brief periods of space time, given that such procure button texturing a priore.